 Primitivo is an Italian grape used extensively in the Puglia region of Italy.
-DNA testing recently showed that Primitvo is the same grape as Zinfandel.
+DNA testing recently showed that Primitivo is the same grape as Zinfandel.

 Some people complain that Primitivo is a little low in character and complexity and high in alcohol.
 To combat this, Italian winemakers often age Primitivo in small oak barrels, as well as take extra care in the vineyards so the grapes do not become overripe.

 Primitivo is medium bodied red that is plush, low in tannin, and almost syrupy.
 Due to the lack of tannin, it pairs well with anything tomato based such as spaghetti bolognese, veal parmigiana, chicken cacciatore, and pizza (especially with crumbled sausage).
-It is also quite nice with earthy vegetables like mushrooms, onions, capers, and eggplant.
-For a nice cheese pairing, pick dry and firm cheeses like Pecorino and Parmigiano-Reggiano.
+It is also quite lovely with earthy vegetables like mushrooms, onions, capers, and eggplant.
+For an excellent cheese pairing, pick dry and firm cheeses like Pecorino and Parmigiano-Reggiano.

 Primitivo Red Wine and Eggplant Parmesan Pairing